1978 World Series: Game 6

 Game 6 turned out to be the Bucky Dent–Brian Doyle show.

 Davey Lopes gave the Dodgers home crowd a ray of hope with a leadoff home run off Catfish Hunter.
 Dent and Doyle put the Yankees ahead in the second; Doyle with an RBI double, Dent with an RBI single and an additional run scoring on an error on the play.
 Lopes had an RBI single in the third to cut it to 3–2 through the fifth inning, but that would be it for the Dodgers.
 Sutton pitched well until the sixth inning.
+It was Hunter's first World Series victory since game 3 in 1974.

 Dent and Doyle pushed the score to 5–2 in the sixth with RBI singles and Reggie Jackson put the final nail in the Dodgers coffin with a tremendous two-run blast in the seventh inning to get revenge against his Game 2 nemesis, Bob Welch.

 Dent would be named World Series MVP, batting .417 with ten hits, seven RBI, and three runs scored.
 Doyle would make a claim for the MVP himself with a .438 average, seven hits, two RBI, and four runs.

 While Lopes had a monster series with three homers and seven RBIs and Bill Russell had 11 hits, the Dodgers power hitters lack of production and the Dodgers shoddy defense was their downfall.
 Steve Garvey (5–for–24, no RBIs) was no factor, and neither were Dusty Baker (5–for–21, one RBI) or Ron Cey (no RBIs after Game 2) and the Dodgers defense committed seven errors.

 Thurman Munson caught the final out of the game on a foul pop by Cey.
 This would be the final post-season game for Thurman Munson before his death during the 1979 season.